xinyee20/tp/docs/team/nijnxw.md

   * What it does: Allows user to use the addressing question feature
   * Justification: This feature improves the product significantly because it is helps a user to keep track of the questions asked during tutorial lessons.
-  * Highlights: As questions are related to specific groups and lessons, this enhancement requires an in-depth analysis of the model design alternatives.
+  * Highlights: This enhancement requires an in-depth analysis of the model design alternatives.
 The implementation too was challenging especially for the find command, as I decided that the keywords inputted by users does not need to match the full word in a sentence for the question to be displayed.
-For instance, if user input "work", questions containing words such as "coursework" and "homework" will also be displayed to the user.

 * **New Feature 3**: Added the ability to view all questions and view a lesson's details
   * What it does: Allows user to switch between views in Serenity